Kiyomizu Rokubei V (1875-1959)

 Price: EUR 3,500

-Kaidō, born in 1870 as Tomosaburō in Fukui prefecture, has been an influential figure in his own right.
-He was involved in the establishment of the Japan Literati Painting Institute (Nihon Nanga-in) together with Tajika Chikuson (1864-1922) and Ikeda Keisen (1863-1931) and known as one of the three famous painters from Fukui, called the “Three Dōs” (Fukui Sandō).
+Kaidō, born in 1870 as Tomosaburō in Fukui Prefecture, was an influential figure in his own right.
+Together with Tajika Chikuson (1864-1922) and Ikeda Keisen (1863-1931) he was involved in the foundation of the Japan Literati Painting Institute (Nihon Nanga-in) and is known as one of the three famous painters from Fukui, the so-called "Three Dōs" (Fukui Sandō).

-In his inscription, Kaidō also describes a late afternoon on such a clear spring day when he painted the bowl in his studio under pine trees: “On a spring day in 1919, in my hut, protected by pines under dyed clouds.”
+In his inscription, Kaidō also describes a late afternoon on such a clear spring day when he painted the bowl in his studio under pine trees: "On a spring day in 1919, in my hut, sheltered by pines under colored clouds."